A CSS framework add-on to Bootstrap

 Paragraph

 Once all the variables are set, the heading sizes can be calculated.
-Each heading size is equal to the base font size multiplied by the font scale to the power of the var(--font-factor)
+Each heading size is equal to the base font size multiplied by the font scale to the power of the var(--font-factor).

-As an example of how the math works, the sizing for <h5>
+As an example of how the math works, the sizing for <h5> has been broken out below:

 /* Original calculation */ var(--font-size) * pow(var(--font-scale), var(--font-factor)) = 2.25rem /* Replacing variables for their values and converting the function to math equation */ 1rem * 1.5^2 = 2.25rem /* Expanding out the factor of the scale */ (1rem * 1.5) * 1.5 = 2.25rem